 Haskell is a global network of experts providing integrated design, engineering, construction and professional services to clients and communities.

-Home / News & Insights / Whey Processing: Basics of Cheesemaking’s Beneficial Byproduct
+Home / News & Insights / Whey Processing: Turning Cheesemaking Byproduct into Profit

 Liquid whey is a major component of cheese processing, with about 90% of the initial cheese milk becoming what is called sweet whey as a byproduct.

-What follows is an introduction to how whey is processed using various types of specialized equipment to produce numerous value-added products.
+What follows is an introduction to how whey is processed using specialized equipment to produce a range of value-added products.

-RO membranes consist of a bank of membrane filters that have a permeable membrane.
+RO membranes consist of a bank of membrane filters with permeable membranes.
 Whey or milk is pumped through the membranes at high pressure to separate water from overall solids.
 This is the simplest form of processing cheese whey, as no additional membranes are needed to isolate the remaining components further.

 While this is a low-cost option for equipment investment, it also produces the lowest added value to the finished whey powder.
 Many producers will add additional equipment (membranes, crystallizers, and other equipment not covered in this discussion) to further separate and isolate the various whey protein and lactose components, which dramatically increases the value of the final products.

-One of the most common types of evaporators is a falling film evaporator which vaporizes moisture in the product stream and separates it from the concentrated product.
+One of the most common types of evaporators is the falling film evaporator, which vaporizes moisture in the product stream and separates it from the concentrated product.
 The hot vapor is recovered and used to heat incoming product, reducing steam consumption by up to 90%.
-This type of evaporation equipment is called a mechanical vapor recompression (MVR) falling film evaporator, which is able to concentrate the whey up to 40-60% solids.
+This type of evaporation equipment is called a mechanical vapor recompression (MVR) falling film evaporator, which can concentrate the whey up to 40-60% solids.

 Once a whey stream is concentrated via membrane filtration, the lactose component can be isolated, improving drying efficiency and dryer run time.
 Concentrated whey is transferred into crystallization tanks, where it is cooled and seeded to start the lactose formation.